wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

+4. Domain Validation Failures

+   A domain name can fail validation for two general reasons: a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of an domain administrator.
+As domains transition to DNSSEC the most likely reason for a validation failure will be misconfiguration.
    Thus, domain administrators should be sure to read [RFC6781] in full.
    They should also pay special attention to Section 4.2, pertaining to key rollovers, which appears to be the cause of many recent